Dan Cross and Efrem Brynin of Channel 4’s SAS Who Dares Wins talk about recovery from mental health issues.

 Education, Health & Wellbeing, Inspiration, Motivation

-Adversity, Culture, Employee Engagement, Extreme Conditions, Fundraising, Inspirational, Mental Health, Mindfulness, Mindset, Nutrition, Overcoming Adversity, Q&A, Resilience, Self-Belief
+Adversity, Communication, Culture, Employee Engagement, Extreme Conditions, Fundraising, Inspirational, Mental Health, Mindfulness, Mindset, Nutrition, Overcoming Adversity, Psychology and Mindset, Q&A, Resilience, Self-Belief